rccohn/AMPIS/INSTALL.md

 ```bash
 pip install -r requirements.txt
 ```
+Note- you may see some error messages pop up, but this is ok- pip should resolve the conflicts.

 ## 4) Install PyTorch and TorchVision
 The version of torch and torchvision will depend on your system and cuda installation.
 For more information, see https://pytorch.org/.